CodinGame/Contribute-Help/pages/technical/testcase.md

 A test case is composed of 2 tests:

 - a test for the IDE
-- a test for validating a solution, often call _validator_.
+- a test for validating a solution, often called _validator_.

-IDE tests are visible to the participants whereas validators are hidden.
+IDE tests are visible to the players whereas validators are hidden.

-# Guidelines <a name="guidelines"/>
+## Guidelines <a name="guidelines"/>

+- Test cases should cover all specifications
+- Test cases must have explicit names
+- Each validator must differ from the correspond test
+- Each validator should check the same case as the corresponding test
-- the first test case must be a basic one (since it's included in the statement)
+- The first test case must be a simple one (it's included in the statement)
-- a test and its related validator must differ.
-- a test and its related validator must test the same case.
-- test cases should cover all specifications
-- each test case must have an explicit name
-- it's better to include 1 or 2 test cases testing big numbers (except for Clash of Code)

 _The more tests, the better._

-# Tests for an Optimization Puzzle/Game <a name="guidelines-opti"/>

-@TODO